ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 When people say these things, we try to describe and explain what they are reporting with psychological constructs:

-* "forgetting"
+* 'forgetting'
-* "amnesia"
+* 'amnesia'
-* "repression"
+* 'repression'
-* "dissociation"
+* 'dissociation'

 Four crucial points:

-1. "Amnesia" is a <u>descriptive</u> construct.
+1. 'Amnesia' is a <u>descriptive</u> construct.
 It directs our attention to the condition of being unable to remember experiences like childhood sexual abuse, even when one encounters things that would be expected to trigger memory retrieval or recall.
-2. "Repression" and "dissociation" are <u>explanatory</u> constructs.
+2. 'Repression' and 'dissociation' are <u>explanatory</u> constructs.
 They point to hypothesized psychological mechanisms that may be responsible for the condition of amnesia.
 3. All constructs exist on a <u>continuum</u> from descriptive to explanatory.
 When it comes to empirical evidence of traumatic and recovered memories, dissociation is more descriptive of more empirical evidence than is repression.
 4. The <u>persistence</u> and the <u>accuracy</u> of a memory are completely separate issues, and not keeping them separate as constructs leads to considerable confusion.
 People can have memories that are largely true or largely false whether or not those memories have been continuously available or were not recalled for a period of years or even decades.
-Thus it is very misleading to talk about "recovered versus false memories of abuse" or to present these as mutually exclusive categories.
+Thus it is very misleading to talk about 'recovered versus false memories of abuse' or to present these as mutually exclusive categories.

 It is not rare for people to say that at some point they came to remember a past abuse experience which they had not previously remembered.